macOS Sequoia Black Screen? Try These 8 Fixes

 Clare Phang

-This post is about the possible reasons and solutions to the MacBook black screen, especially after macOS Sonoma update.
+This post is about the possible reasons and solutions to the MacBook black screen, especially after the macOS Sequoia update.
 Read on for more details!

 It's normal for users to encounter the MacBook screen black issue more than once, though it's upsetting.

-Mac users report this issue more often after upgrading to macOS Sonoma.
+Mac users report this issue more often after upgrading to macOS Sequoia.

 Don't worry!
-There are still some helpful tips for you to fix the MacBook black screen.
+There are still some helpful tips for you to fix the black screen issue on macOS Sequoia.
 Also, what to do to avoid it is included.
 Keep reading!

 Why Is My MacBook Screen Black?